 Students have the right to appeal the denial of financial aid eligibility if they feel that they have extenuating circumstances which prevent them from making satisfactory progress.
-This appeal must be made in writing to the Vice President for Student Affairs within 10 calendar days of notification of the suspension of financial aid.
+This appeal must be made in writing to the Financial Aid Appeal Committee.
+A Satisfactory Academic Progress Appeal must be submitted explaining the extenuating circumstances, how these circumstances have changed, and their plan to maintain satisfactory academic progress if the appeal is approved.
+Supporting documentation is required.
 A decision concerning reinstatement of financial aid eligibility will be communicated to the student in writing via mail or email.
-The decision of the Vice President for Student Affairs shall be final.
+The decision of the Financial Aid Appeal Committee shall be final.